CSB5/OPERA-MS/README.md

 This is an example of a config file :

 ~~~~
 #This is a comment.
-CONTIGS_FILE /home/usr/OPERA-MS/test_files/final.contigs_soap.fa #We can use absolute or relative paths. #This is an absolute path.
+#We can use absolute or relative paths
+CONTIGS_FILE /home/usr/OPERA-MS/test_files/final.contigs_soap.fa #This is an absolute path.
-OUTPUT_DIR opera_ms_output/
+OUTPUT_DIR opera_ms_output/ #Relative path from current working directory.
 LONG_READ_FILE test_files/POOL.fa
 ILLUMINA_READ_1 test_files/mock1000.R1.fastq.gz
 ILLUMINA_READ_2 test_files/mock1000.R2.fastq.gz